SOC-ICNN: From Polyhedral to Conic Geometry for Learning Convex Surrogate Functions: Method

 \subsection{SOC-ICNN Architecture}

 The fundamental limitation of LP value functions is their purely polyhedral geometry.
 To overcome this, we augment the standard ReLU-ICNN backbone with two explicit structural primitives.
 From a neural network perspective, this results in a topology where the input $\bm{x}$ is processed through three parallel computational branches before being aggregated.
-Also, the Convolutional SOC-ICNN extensions are provided in Appendix~\ref{app:cnn_extension}.
+The same construction also extends to convolutional and finite-horizon recurrent architectures by replacing dense affine maps with structured convolutional or unrolled recurrent linear operators; see Appendices~\ref{app:cnn_extension} and~\ref{app:rnn_extension}.

 \paragraph{Quadratic primitive.} For each $h=1,\dots,H$, we introduce a quadratic branch defined as